pcasaretto/udacity-p6/README.md

 * Is there something you don’t understand in the graphic?
 > Like I said in the first question, I GUESS the boxes are related to the red variants of Vinho Verde, but I can be wrong.
 It is hard to understand the graphic in the first place.
 I had to read the text above and visit the website to understand, and I don't even know if I'm right.
 In my opinion, it would be great to put some labels on it.

+## #2

+From the first submission to Udacity Reviews.

+The visualization is great and clean, however in mostly lies on the exploratory side.
+README.md and explanations near the chart show that you actually have some story to present.
+It is just not clearly presented in the visualization.
+I suggest you highlighting most interesting parts of the visualization, for example, you can highlight wines with the highest quality and most alcohol with a different color.

+Design choices are great, but you have to add more visual cues to draw a reader's attention to important parts of the visualization to show him a meaningful relationship.
+Also, great job with adding explanations and background about the data to the page.
+It is really helpful.

 # Resources